The New Forest Diamond Jubilee Award

 The New Forest Trust makes an annual award in celebration of the Queen’s Diamond Jubilee.
-The award known as The New Forest Diamond Jubilee Award, consists of a perpetual award, a miniature replica, a sterling silver pin, a certificate in addition to a cash prize of £1000 donated by an anonymous benefactor.
+The award known as The New Forest Diamond Jubilee Award, consists of a perpetual award, a miniature replica, a sterling silver pin and a certificate.

 Particular consideration for the award is given to:

 - a person who, without expectation of recognition or reward, has given freely of their own time and made a significant contribution towards maintaining or improving the environment and rural economy of the forest.